T.R. Baskin: Production

 The film was shot in various locations around Chicago, including the Carson Pirie Scott department store, the Sherman House Hotel, the First National Bank Building, and O'Connell's Coffee Shop on Rush Street.

 Herbert Ross later stated, "I made a terrible mistake on T.R.
 Baskin.
 I was fooled by the script.
 I discovered in working on the script that it was like quicksand: the harder we worked, the more we investigated, the more damage we did.
 So after a while we were just trying to mask the flaws.
 It was a very salutary experience, because it helped me to learn how to evaluate a script."

 Critical response

 The film was negatively received by critics on its original release.

+In the Chicago Sun-Times, critic Roger Ebert gave the film 2 (out of 4) stars, writing:T.R.
+Baskin is supposed to be about the human waste caused by depersonalization, I guess, and about how love and a moment of communication can make things better.
+But the movie itself is concocted of cliches about depersonalization; the cure is as bad as the disease.

 Home video and reappraisal

 T.R.
 Baskin was unavailable on home video for many years until 2023, when a 4K remaster of the film prepared by Paramount was released on Blu-ray by Fun City Editions.
 This brought the film renewed praise from some critics, with a writer for Under the Radar calling it "a stirring portrayal of spiraling depression."